 Don’t burn any bridges

 The primary thing to remember is that you don’t want to burn any bridges, no matter what has happened during your employment.
 There is no reason to say anything negative.
 I have often emphasized that when you are interviewing you should not give a negative reason for leaving a company where you’ve previously worked, that you should focus on the positive reason for taking the subsequent position.
-Similarly, your resignation is not a time to rail against all the ills of your employer.
+Similarly, your letter of resignation is not a time to rail against all the ills of your employer.

 The less said the better